MatthieuMichon/advent-of-code/2019/day-11/README.md

 > .....
 > ```

-Memory storage relying [`dict`][py-dict] are a good fit for situations where there may be an arbitrary number of items and quickly lookup and updates are required.
+Memory storage relying on [`dict`][py-dict] are a good fit for situations where there may be an arbitrary number of items and quickly lookup and updates are required.

 The robot's heading can be represented by the pointy side as follows: